-All students of UMES may borrow books from the FDL by presenting a valid UMES Hawk photo I.D.
-Books circulate for three weeks and may be renewed unless requested by another patron.
-Journals do not circulate.
-For further information, please call (410) 651-6621.
-Their hours of operation can be found on the FDL website: https://www.umes.edu/FDL.
-The Library is available to all students with a current University I.D. card during these hours.
-The telephone number for the reference desk is (410) 651-7937.
+All students of UMES may borrow books from the library by presenting a valid UMES Hawkcard or photo ID.
+Most books circulate until the end of the semester but are subject to recall and may be renewed unless requested by another patron.
+Print journals do not circulate.
+The library's hours of operation can be found on its website: https://wwwcp.umes.edu/fdl/.
+Librarians can be reached by phone at the Reference Desk at (410) 651-7937 or by email at refuser@umes.edu.

-Study rooms are available during library hours for two or more persons.
-The study rooms are available on a first come-first served basis and are highly competitive due to the limited number of these rooms.
-Additional services are also offered:
+Study rooms are available during library hours for three or more persons.
+They are available on a first come, first served basis and are highly competitive due to the limited number.
+Additional services include: